MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-aad-sso.md

 > [!NOTE]
 > The Single Sign-on (SSO) API is generally available on web and desktop.
 Mobile support is coming soon.
 In the meantime, we recommend gracefully falling back to our [classic authentication API](auth-flow-tab.md) on mobile.

-Users sign in to Microsoft Teams using their work, school or Microsoft account (Office 365, Outlook, etc).
-You can take advantage of this by using a single sign-on to authorize your Microsoft Teams tab (or task module) on desktop or mobile user.
-That means if a user consents to use your app, they won’t have to consent again on another device — they will be automatically logged in.
+Users sign in to Microsoft Teams via their work, school, or Microsoft account (Office 365, Outlook, etc).
+You can take advantage of this by allowing a single sign-on to authorize your Microsoft Teams tab (or task module) on desktop or mobile clients.
+Thus, if a user consents to use your app, they won’t have to consent again on another device — they will be automatically logged in.
 In addition, we prefetch your access token to improve performance and load times.

 ## How SSO works at runtime